mkopylec/errorest-spring-boot-starter/README.md

 ```

 ### Custom exceptions
-Custom exceptions will be automatically mapped to ErroREST HTTP response if they extend `ApplicationException`, for example:
+Custom exceptions will be automatically mapped to ErroREST HTTP responses if they extend `ApplicationException`, for example:
 ```java
 public class SampleApplicationException extends ApplicationException {